lucas-mior/brn2/README.md

   atomically swap the names of two files which means no temporary files are made either (yes, this also means you can't compile it on other Unixes).

-* It is written in C instead of bash which makes its behavior more robust and predictable.
+* It is written in C instead of bash which makes it faster, more robust and predictable.

 * It has error handling, it will safely abort if the exact number of